 Ferrisaurus sustutensis is a relatively small ceratopsian from the Leptoceratopsidae family.
-It would have likely been a quadrupedal dinosaur (or rarely bipedal), a rotund body, and a thick tail.
+It would have likely been quadrupedal (or rarely bipedal) with a rotund body, and a thick tail.
 While its front legs were technically longer than the back ones, because of their positioning on the body, the front legs would have looked shorter.
-On its head it would have had a toothed beak, and a frill at the back of its head.
+It was hornless, had a toothed beak, and a frill at the back of its head.

-Ferrisaurus translates to "iron lizard", because the specimen was discovered along a rail line that was under construction (possibly because trains used to be referred to as "iron horses").
+Ferrisaurus translates to "iron lizard", because the specimen was discovered along a future rail line (possibly because trains used to be referred to as "iron horses").
 Sustutensis refers to the fact that the specimen was discovered along the Sustut River in the Sustut Basin area of British Columbia.